polito-WA1-2025-exam/labs-minnesota/README.md

     - foot (string)

 (you may update this file to keep track of the progress of your group work, throughout the weeks)

+- Lab_02(14/03/2025): we added the needed methods to the collection and we created our SQLite database